Bvogel4/MorphologyMeasurements/README.md

 # Morphology Measurement Methods

 ## Setup
-**Required packages**: corner, emcee, multiprocessing, pandas, pymp, pynbody, PySimpleGUI, scipy, skimage
+**Required packages**: corner, emcee, multiprocessing, pandas, pymp, pynbody, PySimpleGUI, scipy, skimage, gala

+Note: `galacollector.py` requires the GNU Scientific Library (GSL).
+Ensure that GSL is installed on your system, or install it within a Conda environment.

 ### Config.py
 Set up all the simulation information and initialize the directory for v-band images.